 We're spun around 180 degrees.
 Abraham's cenotaph is on the other side of the wall.
 See that man scrutinizing it?

 Here he is on his knees.
 The domed structure to his left is over a metal plate that sits stop a shaft leading into the cave below.
 Almost the first thing the Israelis did when capturing Hebron in 1967 was find someone--a girl, it happened--thin enough to slip through the shaft and explore the cave.
 She didn't find much, but the moment must have been a tense one.

 In 1326, before even partial access to the caves was stopped, Ibn Batutah came by.
 He writes: "You may descend by solidly built marble steps, leading to a narrow passage, and this opens into a chamber paved with marble.
 Here are the cenotaphs of the three tombs.
 They say that the bodies lie immediately adjacent beneath, and hereby was originally the passage down to the blessed cave.
 At the present time, however, this passage is closed.
 To the first chamber I myself descended many times."

-Time to explore the old city, transformed since the Second Intifada into a dead zone.
+Time to explore the old city of Hebron, transformed since the Second Intifada into a dead zone.

-Used to be, despite Israeli foot patrols, you could walk freely around the neighborhood.
+Used to be that despite Israeli foot patrols, you could walk freely around the neighborhood.

-Now, Hebron Road, which skirts the Old City on the south, is sealed off from the Old City and dead-ends before reaching the western and still-living part of the Palestinian city.
+Now, David Street (or Martyr's Street, if you're Palestinian) is sealed off from the Old City and dead-ends before reaching the western and still-living part of Hebron.